r-zachary-murray/cs205/Webpages/Tree.md

 # Tree based methods

+All tree based collision detection algorithms fundamentally work by dividing up the domain recursively into smaller subdomains then checking collections of these subdomains for collsions using brute force.
+In the case of tree-based algorithyms these sections can adaptively adjust to the particles in the simulation domain and yield improvements in preformance over what would be expected from a static grid.

 There are several different ways of implmenting a tree-based collision detection algorithm.
 There are two main classes of tree based methods for 3 dimensional collision detection.
 Octrees and KDtrees.

 ## KDtrees